-By the end of 2017, the Academy had a \$268,264 investment in capital assets, including furniture, computer equipment and software.
-(More detailed information about capital assets can be found in Note D in the Notes to Basic Financial Statements.)
+By the end of 2018, the Academy had a \$541,475 investment in a broad range of capital assets, including school buildings, athletic facilities, vehicles, computer equipment and software, and administrative offices.
+(More detailed information about capital assets can be found in Note E in the Notes to Basic Financial Statements.)

-At June 30, 2017, the Academy's investment in capital assets (net of accumulated depreciation), was \$4,459.
-There were no capital asset additions for the fiscal year, and accumulated depreciation increased \$15,411.
+At June 30, 2018, the Academy's investment in capital assets (net of accumulated depreciation), was \$124,014.
+Capital asset additions totaled \$17,222 for the fiscal year with accumulated depreciation increasing by \$27,809, leaving a net decrease in the book value of capital assets of \$10,587.

-The Academy's net investment in capital assets, including furniture, computer equipment and software, is detailed as follows:
+The Academy's net investment in capital assets, including land, land improvements, buildings and additions, vehicles and furniture and equipment, is detailed as follows: